MobleyLab/blues/docs/devdoc.rst

        else:
            self.accept = False
            self.sampler_state.positions = self.ncmc_move.initial_positions
+           self.sampler_state.box_vectors = self.ncmc_move.initial_box_vectors

 Here, is we compute a correction term for switching between the MD and NCMC integrators and factor this in with natural log of the acceptance probability (**logp_accept**).
 Then, a random number is generated in which: the move is accepted if the random number is less than the **logp_accept** or rejected if greater.
-When the move is rejected, we set the positions on the **sampler_state** to the initial positions from the NCMC simulation.
+When the move is rejected, we set the *positions* and *box_vectors* on the **sampler_state** to the initial positions and box_vectors from the NCMC simulation.
 If the move is accepted, nothing on the **sampler_state** is changed so that the following MD simulation will contain the final state of the NCMC simulation.

 **MD Simulation**